Packers Free Agency Tracker: Breaking Down Their 17 Free Agents

 In this story:

-GREEN BAY, Wis. – The Green Bay Packers have three starters on offense, one starter on defense and some key backups set to become free agents beginning on March 9.
+GREEN BAY, Wis. – The Green Bay Packers have three starters on offense, one starter on defense and some key backups set to become free agents.
+Here is where things stand just ahead of the start of the league-year on Wednesday.

-Here is an updated look at a talented group that combined for 71 starts in 2025.

 Packers Fish And Cut Bait at Cornerback

-In an acknowledgment that the four-year, $48 million contract given to Nate Hobbs last year was a mistake, the Packers released Hobbs and agreed to terms with towering cornerback Benjamin St-Juste.
+In an acknowledgment that the four-year, $48 million contract given to Nate Hobbs last year was a mistake, the Packers released Hobbs and agreed to terms with towering cornerback Benjamin St-Juste on Tuesday.

 Packers Sign First Unrestricted Free Agent